fnproject/docs/fdks/fdk-node/README.md

-# Fn Function Developer Kit for Node.js
+# Fn Function Development Kit for Node.js

-This Function Developer Kit makes it easy to deploy Node.js functions to Fn.
+This Function Development Kit makes it easy to deploy Node.js functions to Fn.

 ## Creating a Node Function